 Among Oregon teachers, the mobility patterns associated with experience are fairly consistent with incentives related to licensure, seniority, and pensions.
 These factors would lead us to expect higher rates of cross-state mobility among less experienced teachers who have, for instance, greater investment in the state's pension system.
 Indeed, the least experienced teachers in Oregon comprise significantly larger proportions of cross-state movers than within-state movers.
-For instance, 37 percent of cross-state movers have less than 2 years of experience compared to 30 percent of within-state movers.
+For instance, 37% of cross-state movers have less than two years experience compared to 30% of within-state movers.
 In Washington, however, there is little difference in the experience distributions of within-state and cross-state movers.
-The Washington findings are surprising given that the state's seniority rules make it relatively costly for more experienced teachers to leave the state.
+The Washington findings are surprising given that the state's seniority rules make it relatively more costly for more experienced teachers to leave the state.

 One difference between beginning and experienced teachers is that experienced teachers can obtain a continuing license after several years of service.
 As discussed above, the continuing license in Washington has been the Professional Certificate since 2000.
 We might expect teachers who hold a continuing license to be reluctant to repeat the process of obtaining one in a new state, and hence less likely to cross the state border.
-Indeed, we find that Washington teachers who hold a Professional Certificate are significantly underrepresented among cross-state movers despite the reciprocity between the Professional Certificate and Oregon's CTL.
-They comprise 18 percent of teachers switching districts, but only 8 percent of teachers switching states.
+Indeed, we find that Washington teachers who hold a Professional Certificate are significantly under-represented among cross-state movers in spite of the reciprocity between the Professional Certificate and Oregon's CTL.
+They comprise 18% of teachers switching districts, but only 8% of teachers switching states.
 It is possible that many teachers are unaware of the licensure reciprocity between Oregon and Washington and that poor communication of these rules is creating a barrier to mobility.

-A teacher's pension plan enrollment depends on when he or she was hired (see Table 1), and teachers observed in Oregon's Tier One and Tier Two plans or Washington's TRS1 and TRS2 plans are on average, relatively aged and experienced.
-For teachers in each pension plan (except TRS1), the proportion of within-state movers is significantly different from the proportion of cross-state movers: Teachers in Tier One or Tier Two in Oregon, and TRS2 in Washington, are significantly underrepresented among cross-state movers.
+A teacher's pension plan enrollment depends on when he or she was hired (see Table 1), and teachers observed in Oregon's Tier 1 and Tier 2 plans or Washington's TRS1 and TRS2 plans are on average, relatively aged and experienced.
+For teachers in each pension plan (except TRS1), the proportion of within-state movers is significantly different from the proportion of cross-state movers: Teachers in Tier 1 or Tier 2 in Oregon, and TRS2 in Washington, are significantly under-represented among cross-state movers.
 Unfortunately, in this simple analysis we cannot determine the extent to which this mobility may be driven by the features of the pension plans due to the aforementioned relationship between plan enrollment and age and experience.
-One pension plan feature that is not related to age and experience is the "PERS pickup," under which many school districts pay teachers' contributions into Oregon's Public Employee Retirement System (PERS) on their behalf (effectively increasing take-home pay by 6 percent).
-Teachers in these districts are significantly underrepresented among cross-state movers relative to within-state movers, suggesting that this benefit is highly valued.
+One pension plan feature that is not related to age and experience is the "PERS pickup", under which many school districts pay teachers' contributions to the pension plan on their behalf (effectively increasing take-home pay by 6%).
+Teachers in these districts are significantly under-represented among cross-state movers relative to within-state movers, suggesting that this benefit is highly valued.

-4. Discussion and Conclusion
+Discussion and Conclusion

-Mobility in the teaching profession is of considerable policy interest, but little empirical evidence exists on the degree to which public school teachers cross state borders.
+Mobility in the teaching profession is of considerable policy interest, but there is little empirical evidence on the degree to which public school teachers cross state borders.
 This paper explores patterns of cross-state mobility between Oregon and Washington and the degree to which features typical of the public teacher labor market may influence mobility.
 To the best of our knowledge, this is the first paper to track the mobility of two adjacent states' teacher workforces across the state border.